chanan/blazor-fluxor/samples/01-CounterSample/README.md

 {
 	public class CounterFeature : Feature<CounterState>
 	{
+		public override string GetName() => "Counter";
 		protected override CounterState GetInitialState() => new CounterState(0);
 	}
 }
 ```
    * Your class should descend from `Feature<>`, and the type parameter should specify the class you intend to use as the feature's state - in this case the `CounterState` class.
+   * Your class should override the `GetName()` method.
+This should return the name of the property to store this feature's state against.
    * Your class should override the `GetInitialState()` method.
 This should return the initial state of this feature.
 This means whatever state you'd like this part of your application to contain *before* the user interacts with it.

 ### Displaying state in the user interface